Jarren Duran Player Props: Red Sox vs. Twins

-After going 1-for-3 with a double in his most recent game, Jarren Duran and the Boston Red Sox take on the Minnesota Twins (who will start Sonny Gray) at 7:10 PM ET on Tuesday.
+After going 2-for-5 with a double and an RBI in his last game, Jarren Duran and the Boston Red Sox take on the Minnesota Twins (who will start Joe Ryan) at 7:10 PM ET on Wednesday.

-In his last game he had a one-hit performance (1-for-3) against the Angels.
+He racked up two hits (going 2-for-5 with a double and an RBI) in his last game against the Twins.

 Jarren Duran Game Info & Props vs. the Twins